-Even as we are social distancing, you can use your voice on social media to improve understanding of an issue that is far too prevalent, help dispel myths and stereotypes, and learn and share ways to support survivors.
-We have template posts and images you can use on our EmPower Survivors page.
+Whether in-person or online, you can use your voice to improve understanding of an issue that is far too prevalent, help dispel myths and stereotypes, and learn and share ways to support survivors.

 Sexual assault is pervasive in our community and affects people of all genders and all ages:

-- Nearly one in five women and one in 71 men in the United States have experienced rape or attempted rape at some time in their lives.
+- Nearly 1 in 3 women and 1 in 5 men in the United States have experienced sexual violence in their lifetime.

 - However, rape is the most under-reported crime – 63% of sexual assaults are not reported to the police.

 - Tragically, in Wisconsin, 1 in 10 children will be sexually abused before the age of 18.